 - Lock screen

 Alternatively, iOS users need to decide whether to permit or deny push notifications.
-Without users’ decisions, iOS won’t send any notifications.
-As a result, these varying approaches lead to a significant difference in opt-in rates:
+Without users' decisions, iOS won't send any notifications.

-- Android opt-in rates for app push notifications are up to 91%
+- Android opt-in rates for app push notifications are between 58.6% to 93.5%

-- iOS opt-in rates for app push notifications are between 29% to 73%
+- iOS opt-in rates for app push notifications are between 30.4% to 76.4%

-Your app should demonstrate value to encourage users to enable notifications.
-Tell your users about the app’s features and what they will get with notifications.
+Your app should demonstrate value to encourage users to enable push notifications.
+Tell your users about the app's features and what they will get with notifications.
 Remember, an efficient opt-in strategy is based on timing, context, and engagement.

 - Flight information updates